elixir-gettext/gettext/README.md

       use Gettext, otp_app: :my_app
     end

-And invoke the gettext API, based on many `*gettext` functions:
+And invoke the gettext API, based on the `*gettext` functions:

     import MyApp.Gettext

     # Simple translation
-    gettext "Here is the string to translate"
+    gettext "Here is one string to translate"

     # Plural translation
     ngettext "Here is the string to translate",